abol313/Ighamat24-training/TodoVueJs/README.md

 + You can delete a todo!
 + You can know about todos exceeded half time from created time of todo until due time (warning)
 + and etc...
-+ about search wil be surprised...!
++ about search will be surprised...!
 ![create todo vue](shots/create_todo.png)
 ## Some Of Usages
 ### Style